 You get to various points in the footballing calendar where friendlies dominate the daily play, whether it be a winter break or just before the season kicks off.
-The cynical bunch amongst you may just say "never bet on friendlies, they're too unreliable" but trust me my friends, I've made some serious money this last few years on friendly games, particularly for teams that I already followed closely during their seasons.
+The cynical bunch amongst you may just say "never bet on friendlies, they're too unreliable" but there are plenty of opportunities when these times of the year arrive, and you'd be a fool not to consider them.
 I thought I'd put together a little guide for you on how to make the most out of betting on friendlies!

 A Game of Two Halves You have to remember that in friendlies, it's a game of two halves more than ever.
 Some managers will change their entire 11 players at half time so the game can completely swing.
 If you've seen that your side has a decent lineup at kick off, ignore the full time markets and concentrate on first half asian handicaps or half time result.
 Or if you've seen that the team you're watching has a strong bench, just hold off.
 Wait until those decent players get on the pitch before you invest your money.